 So I told him about the Pennies from Heaven Strategy:

-Instead of looking at the conventional lump-sum term policies, we switched gears and talked about policies with a “fixed income” death benefit payment.
+So, you see, instead of looking at the conventional lump-sum term policies, we switched gears and talked about policies with a “fixed income” death benefit payment.

-There are a handful of companies who allow you designate a fixed payment for a fixed number of years as the policy’s death benefit, rather than a lump sum benefit.
+There are a handful of companies who allow you to designate a fixed payment for a fixed number of years as the policy’s death benefit, rather than a lump sum benefit.

 I ran some numbers for my client and found a 20-year policy through Protective that was only $1,694 per year.